semaphoreci/semaphore/docs/versioned_docs/version-CE/getting-started/tour/hello-world.md

 5. Wait a few moments for Semaphore to connect to your repository and set up the project

-    TODO: the next step is probably not valid

 6. Next, you'll see a list with all the existing contributors in the repository.
-These are all individuals with some level of access to your GitHub or BitBucket repository.
+These are all individuals with some level of access to your Git provider

     Select the individuals you wish to invite to the project and press **Add selected**

     You can also [add people later](#people)